A Preterist Commentary on Revelation 14: Summary and Highlights

 The Glory Cloud, the Second Coming and the LITERAL Fulfillment of Revelation 14 in the Jewish War

-Revelation 14 Commentary Intro: The Beginning of a New Vision . . .
+A Realized Eschatology Interpretation and Commentary of Revelation 14: The Beginning of a New Vision . . .

 In this chapter, John beholds a new vision.
 Here the 144,000 sing praises to God while they await their admission into heaven.
 Their prayers for retribution have been heard, and three angels circle the land warning the people that the Day of Judgment is at hand.
 After the three angels deliver their message, John sees Jesus coming on the clouds.
 With His sharp sickle, Jesus strikes the land and blood flows as high as a horse’s bridle.
 With this slaughter, the chapter comes to a close.